-You are a landlord if you own land or a building and you have leased it (or part of it) to another person – a tenant.
-Your main legal rights and obligations as a private landlord derive from landlord and tenant law as well as from any lease or tenancy agreement (written or spoken) between you and your tenant.
+You are a landlord if you own land or a building and you have leased all or part of it to another person – a tenant.
+Your main legal rights and obligations as a landlord derive from landlord and tenant law as well as from any lease or tenancy agreement (written or spoken) between you and your tenant.

-The main legislation governing these rights and obligations in private rented accommodation is set down in the Landlord and Tenants Acts 1967–1994 and the Residential Tenancies Act 2004.
-The following is a general overview of your rights, duties and obligations as a landlord.
-However, if you are renting a room in your home to your tenant you are not covered by landlord and tenant legislation.
+The main legislation governing these rights and obligations in private rented accommodation is set down in the Landlord and Tenant Acts 1967 to 1994, the Residential Tenancies Act 2004 and the Residential Tenancies (Amendment) Act 2015.
+However, if you are renting a room in your home to your tenant, the tenancy does not come under the residential tenancies legislation (though renting out a self-contained flat in your home is covered).
+Read more in our document Sharing accommodation with your landlord.

-Leases or other tenancy agreements cannot take away from your legal rights or from those of your tenants.
-However, you and your tenant can agree on matters that are not dealt with in law.
+Leases or other tenancy agreements cannot take away from your rights under the legislation, but you and your tenant can agree on matters that are not dealt with in it.

 You have the right to: